5 Things To Know Before a Dental Bridge Treatment

 Introduction

-What is a Dental Bridge?
+What is a Dental Bridge Treatment?

-A dental bridge is a type of dental prosthesis used to replace one or more missing teeth.
+A dental bridge is a dental prosthesis used to replace one or more missing teeth.
 It literally “bridges” the gap created by a missing tooth or teeth, using the surrounding teeth as support.

 This fixed dental device not only restores your smile but also helps maintain proper facial structure, and it prevents the remaining teeth from shifting out of place.